ProzorroUKR/openprocurement.api/docs/source/tendering/esco/tutorial.rst

 .. http:example:: tutorial/rejected-bid-view.http
    :code:

-Procuring entity approves qualifications by switching to next status:
+Procuring entity approves qualifications by switching to next status.

+Before approving qualifications it is required to add sign document to tender.
+Sign doc should be for every lot in tender or generally for tender if there is no lots.
+If there is no sign document during approving qualification, we will see an error:

+.. http:example:: tutorial/pre-qualification-sign-doc-is-required.http
+   :code:

+Sign document should have `documentType: evaluationReports` and `title: *.p7s`.
+Let's add such document for lot:

+.. http:example:: tutorial/upload-evaluation-reports-doc.http
+   :code:

+Let's approve qualifications one more time:

 .. http:example:: tutorial/pre-qualification-confirmation.http
    :code: